Do GPUs Really Need New Tabular File Formats?: Pushing Limits of Parquet for GPUs

 \myparagraph{No Unnecessary Compression.} A practical limitation of compression arises when it is applied blindly, even in cases where it yields no size reduction.
-We believe this contributes to the common criticism of Parquet~\cite{columnarAI,DBLP:journals/pacmmod/KuschewskiSAL23,DBLP:journals/pvldb/ZengHSPMZ23,DBLP:journals/pacmmod/ZengMPMPPZ25}, where decompression overhead slows down query execution.
-In practice, compression is a tradeoff between reducing I/O size in storage and adding decompression cost during queries, so it should be applied selectively rather than unconditionally.
-Following this principle, we finalize compression for a CC only when its size reduction exceeds a chosen threshold (10\% in our experiments); otherwise, the CC remains uncompressed.
+We believe this contributes to the common criticism of Parquet compressions~\cite{columnarAI,DBLP:journals/pacmmod/KuschewskiSAL23,DBLP:journals/pvldb/ZengHSPMZ23,DBLP:journals/pacmmod/ZengMPMPPZ25}, where decompression overhead slows down query execution.
+In practice, compression is a tradeoff between reducing I/O size in storage and adding decompression cost during reading, so it should be applied selectively rather than unconditionally.
+Following this principle, we finalize compression for a column chunk only when its size reduction exceeds a chosen threshold (10\% in our experiments); otherwise, the column chunk remains uncompressed.
+We choose this 10\% threshold empirically: it helps skipping cases where there is no gain, or where the gain is too small to justify the additional decompression cost.
+We acknowledge that an optimal threshold should ideally be determined by considering the tradeoff between decompression bandwidth and I/O bandwidth, and we leave this as future~work.

 As shown in~\Cref{fig:ablation}, avoiding unnecessary compression improves performance only when the GPU reads Parquet from four SSDs.
 This is expected: reading four SSDs, the GPU tends to become compute-bound as many decompression and decoding kernels are queued.
-Removing unnecessary decompression work allows useful kernels to run earlier.
+Removing unnecessary decompression allows other useful kernels to run earlier.
 The effect disappears with fewer SSDs because the workload becomes I/O-bound, and the GPU has ample compute capacity for decompression. \citeauthor{DBLP:conf/damon/NicholsonCBA25} observed similar behavior, where decompression degraded performance once storage bandwidth approached the PCIe limit~\cite{DBLP:conf/damon/NicholsonCBA25}.
 Although the gains are modest, we still recommend avoiding unnecessary compression, as the file must be read efficiently across many possible~cases.

 \begin{insightbox} \highlight[ggredlight]{\textbf{Insight 4:}} Skip unnecessary compression if no size~reduction. \end{insightbox}